강의

 Job seekers studying algorithms for coding tests

-People who are hesitant to learn data structures in a language other than JavaScript
+People who find it burdensome to learn data structures in a language other than JavaScript.

-People who want to know only the data structures frequently used in practice among the major subjects
+People who only want to know the data structures frequently used in practice among their major subjects

 We provide lecture notes

-We are releasing a lecture summary through GitHub .
-If you don't understand something or want to review it, please refer to the lecture notes!
+We've published a summary of the lecture content on GitHub .
+If you have any questions or need additional review, please refer to the lecture notes!

 Lectures conducted using JavaScript

-Are you uncomfortable with the data structure/algorithm lectures being in different languages each time?
-The class is conducted in JavaScript.
-The code is also included in the textbook.
+Are you frustrated with data structures/algorithms lectures being taught in different languages?
+This class is conducted in JavaScript, and the code is included in the textbook.

 Active learning through questions and answers

-The advantage of my lecture is Q&A. If you have a question, I will answer it within 48 hours.
-Feel free to ask questions about the lecture and study.
-It will help you understand the content more!
+The strength of my lectures lies in the Q&A aspect.
+If you have any questions, I'll respond within 48 hours.
+Feel free to ask questions about the lecture content and study accordingly.
+It'll help you understand the material even better!

-We are revising our classes or updating and supplementing them through news to answer frequently asked questions from our students.
+We are constantly updating and supplementing our lessons with updates and news to address frequently asked questions from our students.

 Less burden, faster understanding

-We will focus on data structures so that you can skip the math and quickly move on to algorithms.
-Save time by learning the essential content effectively!
+We'll focus solely on data structures, leaving out the math and allowing you to quickly move on to algorithms.
+Save time by learning the essentials effectively!

 Learn things like this 📚